illume/static_checking_python/readme.md

 By adding the return type into the doc string of the typeerrorsupport.number_of_quacks() function we see that PyCharm can detect the TypeError.

-If you follow the reST field lists, PyCharm (and other tools) can use that type information.
+If you follow the [reST field lists](http://sphinx-doc.org/domains.html#info-field-lists), PyCharm (and other tools) can use that type information.

-You can see the field lists here: http://sphinx-doc.org/domains.html#info-field-lists

 ## typeerrorsupport.py